-How to write a Freelance Copy Editor resume experience section
+Things to remember when writing your Freelance Copy Editor experience section

 Action Verbs for your Freelance Copy Editor Resume